MahApps/mahapps.com/input/docs/stylevariants/winui.md

 Where it was not possible, the pages say so plainly rather than pretending.
 Two examples worth knowing before you start:

 - the [DateTimePicker](../controls/DateTimePicker)'s drop-down frame stays square whatever you do, because `PART_PopupBorder` has no `CornerRadius` and none of its brushes is a `TemplateBinding` — tracked as [#4582](https://github.com/MahApps/MahApps.Metro/issues/4582)
-- the [ScrollBar](../styles/scrollbars) dictionary *is* a template replacement, because a WinUI scrollbar's expand-on-hover behaviour cannot be reached from a style at all
+- the [ScrollBar](../styles/scrollbars) style *is* a template replacement, because a WinUI scrollbar's expand-on-hover behaviour cannot be reached from the library's template at all

 ## Related